lucasfieri/lucasfieri/README.md

 </p>

 Hey yo, and welcome to my **personal  hell**. <br>
-You can call me Luca.
-I'm a Software Developer focused design systems and UI Engineer.
+You can call me Lucas.
+I'm a Sr Software Developer focused on Design Systems and UI Engineering.

 <br>

 - 🌱 I'm learning about accessibility on design systems
 - 🔮 A dream: Be happy
-- 🥅 Goals to 2023: Be healthy
+- 🥅 Goals to 2024: Be healthy
 - 👉 I'm League of Legends player
 - 🍄 I have a Pomeranian Lulu dog and her name is [Amaterasu](https://pt.wikipedia.org/wiki/Amaterasu)
-- ⚡ Fun fact: I'm a [non binary people](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) and my pronouns are he/she/they
+- ⚡ Fun fact: I'm a [non binary person](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) and my pronouns are he/she/they

 <br>